driesvints/dotfiles/README.md

 Your Mac is now ready to use!

 > 💡 You can use a different location than `~/.dotfiles` if you want.
 Make sure you also update the reference in the [`.zshrc`](./.zshrc#L2) file.

+### Cleaning your old Mac (optionally)

+After you've set up your new Mac you may want to wipe and clean install your old Mac.
+Follow [this article](https://support.apple.com/guide/mac-help/erase-and-reinstall-macos-mh27903/mac) to do that.
+Remember to [backup your data](#backup-your-data) first!

 ## Your Own Dotfiles